-Sure these are just phrases that we use, but they’re being listed here to make a point.
+Sure these are just phrases that we use, but bear with me here, I’m trying to make a point.

 Time has been created by God, therefore it belongs to Him alone.